A New Jersey town stepped up after a vandal urinated on a memorial for a boy who died from cancer

-(CNN)In broad daylight in a public park, a man urinated on a memorial in a New Jersey park to a little boy who died from cancer, according to video that surfaced Sunday on CNN affiliate KYW-TV.
+(CNN)In broad daylight in a New Jersey public park, a man urinated on a memorial to a little boy who died from cancer, according to video that surfaced Sunday on CNN affiliate KYW-TV.

 But yesterday, two local coaches, Paul Burgan and Desmond Walker, stepped up to clean and "disinfect" the memorial.
 On Facebook, they posted photos as they scrubbed off the plaque next to a playground in Mays Landing, New Jersey, a town about 50 miles southeast of Philadelphia.